atinfo/awesome-test-automation/python-test-automation.md

 ## Windows UI test automation

+* [Winium.Desktop](https://github.com/2gis/Winium.Desktop/) - An open source test automation tool for automated testing of Windows application based on WinForms and WPF platforms.
+It is Selenium Remote WebDriver implementation.
 * [PyAutoGUI](https://pypi.python.org/pypi/PyAutoGUI) - A cross-platform module for GUI automation for human beings.
 Control the keyboard and mouse from a Python script.
 * [robotframework-autoitlibrary](https://code.google.com/p/robotframework-autoitlibrary/) - A Windows GUI testing library for Robot Framework
 * [autopy](https://github.com/msanders/autopy) - A simple, cross-platform GUI automation toolkit for Python.